EENI Global Business School.

 The objectives of the Professional Doctorate in International Business (DIB) specialization in Islamic Business (3 years, 180 ECTS) taught by EENI Global Business School are to train the doctoral student to be able to research on topics related to business in the Islamic Economic Area (Asia, Africa, the Middle East, and Europe):

 Islam and Global Business.
-Islamic Economic Areas.
-Online Education (Courses, Masters, Doctorate)
+Islamic Economic Areas

 Thus, a Doctoral Student can apply creative solutions and take the appropriated business decisions related to the Islamic Economic Area.

-1. Intra-Islamic trade;
+1. Intra-Islamic trade

-2. Islamic Finance and Banking;
+2. Islamic Finance and Banking

-3. Economy of the Muslim Countries;
+3. Economy of the Muslim Countries

-4. Regional integration of the Islamic Markets;
+4. Regional integration of the Islamic Markets

-5. Islamic Economic Areas (Arab, African, Maghrebian, Eurasian);
+5. Islamic Economic Areas (Arab, African, Maghrebian, Eurasian)

-6. The Pillars of Islam;
+6. The Pillars of Islam

-7. Influence of Islam on business;
+7. Influence of Islam on business

-8. Leading Islamic economic institutions (Organization of Islamic Cooperation, Arab League, Islamic Development Bank);
+8. Leading Islamic economic institutions (Organization of Islamic Cooperation, Arab League, Islamic Development Bank)

-9. Doing business in the Islamic Markets;
+9. Business in the Islamic Markets

-10. Muslim businesspeople.
+10. Muslim businesspeople

-Enroll Enroll / Request for Information
+Enroll Enrol / Request for Information

 Online Arab Student, Master International Business

-1. Tuition fees: EUR 3,000
+1. Tuition Fees: EUR 3,000

-1. Financing.
+1. Financing

 2. Duration: maximum of

-three calendar years Maximum of three calendar years since the formalization of the Enrolment up to the thesis deposit.
+three calendar years Maximum of three calendar years since the formalization of the Enrollment up to the thesis deposit.
 If, after the three calendar years period the Doctoral Student has not deposited thesis, the Doctorate Programme Direction may authorise an extension of up to two years.

-3. Credits: 180 ECTS;
+3. Credits: 180 ECTS

-4. Open Online Enrolment;
+4. Open Online Enrollment

-5. Download the Admission Form;
+5. Download the Admission Form

-6. Download the syllabus of the Doctorate (PDF).
+6. Download the syllabus of the Doctorate (PDF)

 Intended for graduates and professionals who wish to continue their professional career in the field of international business with an emphasis in the Islamic Economic Area.